 I spent an incredible afternoon/evening there when the gaps in the clouds allowed light to spill in beams down to the wavy ocean below.
 Amelie and I frolicked in the surf as the sun set in a bright bath of orange light.
 Pure magic.

-There are a number of beautiful beaches in the north shore of the Garden Island including the vast expanse of white sand at Lumihai beach and the beautiful cove of peaceful water at one of my favourite beaches on the island, Ke’e.
+There are a number of beautiful beaches on the north shore of the Garden Island including the vast expanse of white sand at Lumihai beach and the beautiful cove of peaceful water at one of my favorite beaches on the island, Ke’e.

-Poipu beach in the south was also a favourite and was one of the best swimming beaches I came across with clear water, gentle waves and deep water without having to wade out too far.
+Poipu Beach in the south was also a favorite and was one of the best swimming beaches I came across with clear water, gentle waves, and deep water without having to wade out too far.
 I saw my second monk seal of the trip lounging on the beach when I was there.

 Away from the gorgeous coastline, Waimea Canyon is one of the main reasons a lot of people choose Kauai over other islands and I can definitely see why.
 Think the Grand Canyon on a smaller scale but a lot greener.